spiral/docs/docs/en/cookbook/domain-core.md

 ### Pipeline Interceptor

 This interceptor allows customising endpoint interceptors using `@Pipeline` annotation.
-When declared in the domain core interceptors list, this interceptor injects the specified annotated interceptors on the position where the `PipelineInterceptor` is declared.
+When declared in the domain core interceptors list, this interceptor injects specified annotated interceptors on the position where the `PipelineInterceptor` is declared.

 ```php